gwyatt40/PID-Motor-Control/README.md

 - Write a paragraph explaining the wiring, a bit of info about process and dimmer, maybe move fritzing here?
 - Write about process of assembly, what more could be done to simplify
-- Add photos of final solidworks designs, write a paragraph explaining process and a paragraph expalining function -Edit plan part of docuentation
+- Add photos of final solidworks designs, write a paragraph explaining process and a paragraph expalining function
+- Edit plan part of docuentation
--Find a way to submit
+- Find a way to submit

 Goal: have complete by Saturday, Febuary 29